carmenrobres/IaaC_LLUM25/README.md

 ## Known Issues

-- **Image Update Issue**: The image is reloaded using a timestamp to prevent caching issues (`reloadImage()` function in `index.html`).
+- **Image Update Issue**: The image does not reupload properly.
+The image is reloaded using a timestamp to prevent caching issues (`reloadImage()` function in `index.html`).
 However, if a new image is not generated in the `static/Generated_Images` folder, the displayed image may not update properly.
 Ensure the image file is updated by the `main.py` script.

 - **Prompt Box Limit**: Currently, there is no limit on the number of prompt boxes shown on the left panel.
 This can be resolved by modifying the `notify_clients()` function in `app_display.py` to limit the number of displayed sentences.